Tyelab/AST_processing_pipeline/README.md

 b.	\\nadata.snl.salk.edu\snlkt_ast\AlphaTracker\AlphaTracker code\LK_fmat_trackDataVidGen_oldEphys_v02b.m (in this version, we remove freeze labels on animals that freeze in port.
 Freeze is typically considered a fear behavior and we did not have resolution in the pose estimates to identify motion due to licking at port.
 Instead, we just don’t label a freeze when the LED that indicates port entry is ON.)

 16. The matlab functions listed above allows you to
-a.
-Convert the h5 file into a matlab structure and extract the necessary information (dataGen)
+ -	Convert the h5 file into a matlab structure and extract the necessary information (dataGen)
-b.
-Identify landmarks in the arena, currently finds the 4 corners of the cage floor and the location of the reward spout.  (calcGen)
+ -	Identify landmarks in the arena, currently finds the 4 corners of the cage floor and the location of the reward spout.  (calcGen)
+ -	Generate videos to verify behavior labeling

-This data is then used to compute certain meta features, such as
+The data generated by dataGen and calcGen is then used to compute certain meta features, such as
-i.	the speed the animal is moving, ii.	whether that speed corresponds to freezing or dashing behavior, iii.	animal’s distance from various locations (e.g. port).
+ 1.	the speed the animal is moving,
+ 2.	whether that speed corresponds to freezing or dashing behavior,
-c.
-Generate videos to verify behavior labeling
+ 3.	animal’s distance from various locations (e.g. port).

+## Video generation flags within the trackDataVidGen matlab code
-i.	(vidGen) Full video with pose estimates and frame number, along with indicator of freezing/dashing markers ii.	(vidCS_shocks) Same video but for CS-Shock only portions only iii.	(visGen) Visualizer video showing the labeled video in upper left subplot and two views of the scrolling visual of the average mouse motion compared to threshold settings used to determining freezing/dashing behaviors. (this is generally working in later versions but not consistently working in earlier versions.)
+1.	(vidGen) Full video with pose estimates and frame number, along with indicator of freezing/dashing markers
+2.	(vidCS_shocks) Same video but for CS-Shock only portions only
+3.	(visGen) Visualizer video showing the labeled video in upper left subplot and two views of the scrolling visual of the average mouse motion compared to threshold settings used to determining freezing/dashing behaviors. (this is generally working in later versions but not consistently working in earlier versions.)
 Screenshot of resulting video:

 17. Each of the above will generate a file and save it to the appropriate folder (subject-based naming convention).
 18. Next generate trial-aligned heatmaps of the freezing/dashing behavior for each subject: \\nadata.snl.salk.edu\snlkt_ast\AlphaTracker\AlphaTracker code\ LK_plotFreezeDashHeatmaps_NPX_Disc4_v02.m